This trip is FULL!

 Khiva is the next stop.
 We’ll skirt the Kyzylkum or Red Sand Desert, to see its wondrous architecture and carpet knotters before heading back to Tashkent for our last day.
-Next morning we’ll head to the airport for our homeward bound departure flights.
-Some convenient flights will be suggested.
+Details of flexible itinerary below.

 Arrive in Tashkent, the Uzbek capital, on October 6.
 The guide and I will meet you at the airport then we’ll check in to our hotel.
 We’ll eat lunch and/or dinner as a group this first day, depending on what time you arrive.
 You can spend the day relaxing, or go out with us to explore the neighborhood.
 We may visit modern building of Chorsu Bazaar, or the Art Gallery of Uzbekistan, or the Human House Studio and Gallery where you can shop Uzbek arts and crafts, or enjoy cup of tea or coffee.
 (If you are interested in having interesting clothes custom-made, you can order them today.
 Then when we return to Tashkent at the end of the trip, your order will be ready for pick up.)